 The International Conference on Religion and Spirituality in Society is hosted each year in partnership with a leading academic institution.
 Historical hosts include Arizona State University, Tempe, USA (2013); University of California, Berkeley, USA (2015); Imperial College London, UK (2017); University of Granada, Spain (2019); University of Córdoba, Spain (2022); National and Kapodistrian University of Athens, Greece (2023); Complutense University of Madrid, Spain (2024); and Sapienza University of Rome, Italy (2025).
-Each edition develops a Special Focus that engages pressing questions about faith, secularism, and coexistence in a plural world.
+Each edition develops a Special Focus that addresses emerging debates on faith, secularism, coexistence, and religious change, welcoming contributions in both English and Spanish

 The Network’s leadership provides overall direction and stewardship—shaping priorities, supporting programs, and sustaining an inclusive, scholar-led community.
 Current Chair: Dr. Luis G. Roger-Castillo (University of Jaén and University of Granada, Spain), whose work explores religion, law, and ethics in contemporary plural societies.